-Please note: If a substantial redesign of an existing online or hybrid course is necessary prior to contract expiration due to textbook changes, or other extenuating circumstances, course designers can receive, with prior approval from Distance Education Faculty Services, the $1,000 redesign fee.
-Written requests for early redesign may be made to email@example.com.
+Please note: If a substantial redesign of an existing online or hybrid course is necessary prior to contract expiration, due to textbook changes or other extenuating circumstances, course designers can receive, with prior approval from Distance Education Faculty Services and contract renewal, the appropriate redesign fee.
+Written requests for early redesign may be made to the Distance Education Faculty Services Office.

 Taking the time to plan the design of an online or hybrid course is critical to its success.
 At least two semesters should be allotted to plan and develop a new course.
 Please refer to the Course Completion Deadlines chart below to assist in planning your course development timeline.